-Subject Line Length – What’s the Magic Number?
+Length of Email Subject Lines – What’s the Magic Number?

-Some say keeping subject lines under 50 characters is the best practice to follow; others don’t really care too much for characters.
+Some say keeping subject lines less than 50 characters is the best practice to follow; others don’t really care too much for characters.
 Most email readers and mobile devices limit subject line character length (most of them have a limit under 33 characters).
-Keeping it short and simple has lesser chances of your content being cut out.
+Keeping the email subject lines short and simple has lesser chances of your content being cut out.

 However, the character of your subject line should not be judged only by its length.
-If you have subscribers who are highly targeted, your subject line can be longer.
-Limiting the essence of your subject line to character count is not necessarily a reason to be click worthy.
+If you have subscribers who are highly targeted, your email subject lines can be longer.
+Also, limiting the essence of your subject line to character count is not necessarily a reason to be click-worthy.

 It’s Localization over Personalization Now

 Personalization on a ‘first name’ basis has been used for a while now, or maybe even overused.
 Today, localization seems to be more personal.
-Targeting subscribers using local information such as city names has better appeal and click through rates.
+Also in addition, targeting subscribers using local information such as city names have better appeal and click-through rates.